 In recent years, modern psychology has supported the important role that our beliefs play when it comes to predicting our success.

-Carol Dweck, a researcher at Stanford University, introduced these ideas in her book, “Mindset: The New Psychology of Success,” where she describes each mindset in detail.
+Carol Dweck, a researcher at Stanford University, introduced these ideas in her book, “Mindset: The New Psychology of Success,” where she describes each mindset and the differences between a fixed vs growth mindset in detail.

 In a fixed mindset, people believe their character, intelligence, and creative ability are fixed and cannot be changed.
 “They have a certain amount and that’s that, and then their goal becomes to look smart all the time and never look dumb,” Dweck writes.